 large shallot (or two small), minced

-- Soak raisins in orange juice until they plump up, about 1 - 2 hours; strain, and set aside
+- Soak raisins in orange juice until they plump up, about 1 to 2 hours; strain, and set aside

-- Toss fennel wedges in one tablespoon of olive oil, pepper and salt; spread on a lined baking sheet and roast in a 350 oven for about 12-15 minutes, until edges are beginning to brown, and the fennel wedges are softening - but still have a little bite
+- Toss fennel wedges in one tablespoon of olive oil, pepper and salt; spread on a lined baking sheet and roast in a 350° F oven for about 12 to 15 minutes, until edges are beginning to brown, and the fennel wedges are softening, but still have a little bite.

-- transfer couscous to a serving bowl and fluff with fork; stir in the orange-soaked raisins, and fennel fronds; toss with enough of the vinaigrette to lightly coat everything - be sure to include all of the shallot bits
+- Transfer couscous to a serving bowl and fluff with fork.
+Stir in the orange-soaked raisins and fennel fronds.
+Toss with enough of the vinaigrette to lightly coat everything—and be sure to include all of the shallot bits.